An identity in distribution between full-space and half-space log-gamma polymers: Introduction and main results

-However, the Plancherel theorem can only be applied when $m$ is sufficiently large, otherwise it is not clear how to write the integrand in \eqref{eq:Laplacetrapezoidal} as a product of two $L^2(\mathbb{R}_{>0}^n)$ functions as required to apply the Plancherel theorem.
-In particular, the above argument does not work for half-space log-gamma polymers since in this case $m=0$.
-This is the reason why we have introduced in Definition \ref{nota} the trapezoidal domains.
-Once the identity in distribution \eqref{eq:identityindistribution} is established for large enough $m$, a probabilistic argument allows to prove the result for arbitrary $m\geqslant 0$.
+However, the Plancherel theorem can only be applied when $m$ is sufficiently large, otherwise it is not clear how to write the integrand in \eqref{eq:Laplacetrapezoidal} as a product of two functions in $L^2(\mathbb{R}_{>0}^n)$, as required to apply the Plancherel theorem.
+In particular, the above argument does not work for the point-to-line partition function of polymers confined in an octant, since in this case $m=0$.
+This is the reason why we have introduced in Definition \ref{nota} the trapezoidal domains with arbitrary $m$.
+We will show that for large enough but fixed $m$, the integrand in \eqref{eq:Laplacetrapezoidal} is the product of two functions in $L^2(\mathbb{R}_{>0}^n)$.
+Then, once the identity in distribution \eqref{eq:identityindistribution} is established for large enough $m$, a probabilistic argument allows to prove the result for arbitrary $m\geqslant 0$.
 This probabilistic argument is given in Section \ref{sec4}.

-\begin{remark} The equality between \eqref{eq:Laplacetrapezoidal} and \eqref{eq:Laplacepointtopoint} is a sign of -- seemingly unknown -- properties of Whittaker functions.
-An analogous identity holds in the zero temperature limit, where one considers the geometric last passage percolation instead of the log-gamma polymer.
+\begin{remark} The equality between \eqref{eq:Laplacetrapezoidal} and \eqref{eq:Laplacepointtopoint} (which holds for any $m\geqslant 0$) is a sign of -- seemingly unknown -- properties of Whittaker functions.
+For $m=0$, the identity reads

+An analogous identity holds in the zero temperature limit, where one considers geometric last passage percolation instead of the log-gamma polymer.
 This identity was obtained in \cite[(7.59), (7.60)]{BaikRains} (see also \cite[Section 4]{BisiZygouras} and \cite{bisi2016goe}).
-Integrals in \eqref{eq:identityindistribution} correspond to sums over integer partitions in \cite{BaikRains} and Whittaker functions correspond to Schur functions.
-Another combinatorial proof of (a special case) of this identity at the Schur function level was proposed in \cite{bisi2019transition}, using arguments from \cite{betea2018combinatorics}.
-It would be interesting to investigate whether the properties of Schur functions used in \cite{betea2018combinatorics, bisi2019transition} may be lifted to the Whittaker (or even Macdonald) level. \end{remark}
+Integrals in \eqref{eq:Laplacetrapezoidal} and \eqref{eq:Laplacepointtopoint} become sums over integer partitions in \cite{BaikRains} and Whittaker functions become Schur functions.
+Another combinatorial proof of (a special case) of this identity at the Schur function level was proposed in \cite{bisi2019transition}, using generalizations of bounded Littlewood identities from \cite{stembridge1990nonintersecting, macdonald1995symmetric, okada1998applications, krattenthaler1998identities}.
+Bounded Littlewood identities also appear in \cite{betea2018combinatorics} in a very similar context.
+It would be interesting to investigate whether the properties of Schur functions used in \cite{betea2018combinatorics, bisi2019transition} may be generalized to Macdonald polynomials and Whittaker functions (see \cite{rains2021bounded} for partial answers). \end{remark}